wpengda/wpengda.github.io/_pages/about.md

 # 💬 Conference Presentations
 - Wu, F., **Wang, P.**, & Oswald, F. O. (2024).
-The Influence of Disability and Career Challenges on Vocational Interests.
+The influence of disability and career challenges on vocational interests.
 In Hoff, K. A. (Chair) (2024).
-To RIASEC and Beyond: Advances in Vocational Interest Research [Symposium].
+To RIASEC and beyond: Advances in vocational interest research [Symposium].
 Society for Industrial and Organizational Psychology Annual Conference, Chicago, IL, United States.

 - **Wang, P.**, & Oswald, F. L. (2024).
 Leveraging synthetic data for advancements in organizational research.
 In Liou, G., & Tay, L. (Co-Chairs) (2024).
 Future of performance prediction and evaluation: Artificial intelligence and big data [Symposium].
 Society for Industrial and Organizational Psychology Annual Conference, Chicago, IL, United States.